 The gadget and app that made many of us mobile photographers

 When the iPhone first came out in 2007, not only did it reshape the smartphone industry by introducing and influencing many of the technological innovations we have been enjoying since, it also changed the way we capture and share life’s precious moments – what came to be known as iPhoneography, that’s mobile or instant photography – so it’s no surprise that the iPhone has become the most popular camera around the world.

-It was the iPhone 3G that convinced me I won’t need other phones (I owned several Nokia smartphones prior) and tagged myself the iPhoneist – relying on it heavily to manage not only my day-to-day activities but to do photography as well, as it has become my camera of choice, having upgraded to the iPhone 4 and almost every iteration after, dropping and breaking several naked iPhones later, I’m now using an iPhone 11 Pro Max protected with a leather case.
-I tried using other phones and platforms (Nokia’s Microsoft Windows Phone and Android on Samsung’s Galaxy S and Note series) while there’s nothing not to like, in fact they’re sometimes ahead than what iOS devices have on offer, I just had to stick to the contrasting simplicity and complexity of the iPhone.
+My first iPhone was the 3G model, which convinced me I won’t need other phones (I owned several Nokia smartphones prior), relying on it heavily to manage not only my day-to-day activities but to do photography as well, as it has become my camera of choice, having upgraded to the iPhone 4 and almost every model after, dropping and breaking several naked iPhones later, though now I always have it in a protective case.
+I tried using other phones and platforms (Nokia’s Microsoft Windows Phone and Android on Samsung’s Galaxy S and Note series) while there’s nothing not to like, in fact, they’re sometimes ahead of what the iOS devices have on offer, I just had to stick to the contrasting simplicity and complexity of the iPhone.